 - 10.9% of revenue was generated by eligible business activities aligned with the EU taxonomy, compared to 17.5% in 2021. - There was a high increase in absolute terms in turnover in 2022 compared to 2021.
 This increase was mainly based on an increase in eligible-non-aligned activities such as power generation from gaseous fuels and non-eligible activities such as trading and retailing of electricity and gas, mainly due to the increase in prices due to the market situation (energy price of €168/MWh in 2022 vs €113/MWh in 2021) and higher production with CCGT technology.
-Revenues from non-eligible activities (generation from fuel-oil and coal) also increased in 2022 while the turnover for aligned eligible activities.
+Revenues from non-eligible activities (generation from fuel-oil and coal) also increased in 2022 while the turnover for aligned eligible activities decreased in 2022 due to lower hydroelectric production and lower revenues from distribution activities.
 For these reasons, turnover decreased by 6% in 2022.